kushalbose92/kushalbose92.github.io/_pages/about.md

 News
 =====
-1. Our joint work titled **FairSplit: Mitigating Bias in Graph Neural Networks through Sensitivity-based Edge Partitioning** accepted in the ACM CIKM 2025 in the short research paper category track.
+1. Our joint work titled **FairSplit: Mitigating Bias in Graph Neural Networks through Sensitivity-based Edge Partitioning** accepted in the ACM CIKM 2025 in the short research paper track.
 2. Our joint work titled **Can Graph Neural Networks Tackle Heterophily?
 Yes, With a Label-Guided Graph Rewiring Approach!** accepted in IEEE Transactions on Neural Networks and Learning Systems  (TNNLS).

 Research Interests